-This Veterans Day, meet a local Fishers veteran who selflessly served our country.
+Meet a local Fishers veteran who selflessly served our country.

 George Stavropoulos, Hospitalman 2nd Class, US Navy, is longtime resident of Fishers who resides in Britton Falls, where he is surrounded by good friends and military colleagues.
 George was born in Detroit, Michigan on January 24, 1947 as the oldest of five children.

 He can vividly remember graduating high school and being very interested in serving his country.
 In July of 1965, George and his high school buddy decided to enlist in the military – they felt compelled to join the armed forces after realizing the importance of protecting their homeland.

 By this time, the Vietnam War was intensifying and growing.
 George began in the Marine Corps at Camp Pendleton, California for around six months and then volunteered to go to Vietnam.
 “I was scared to death to go into combat.
 I was only 20 years old.
 We were all frightened,” he said.

 After going into combat, Geroge was wounded in his first operation.
 He was injured three more times on July 2, 1967.
 These injuries, combined with his countless efforts to serve and go above the call of duty, earned him a Silver Star Medal, which is the United States Armed Forces’ third-highest personal decoration for valor in combat.

 George’s Commanding Officer, Ed Hutchinson, nominated him for the medal.
 He and George remained close friends after their military career and until Ed’s tragic passing in 2018.
 George continues to remember their great friendship.